Joel Plaskett: Solo work and the Emergency

 In March 2006, Joel Plaskett Emergency released their first DVD, Make a Little Noise.
+It was produced by Gordie Johnson of Big Sugar and featured Ian McLagan on keyboards.
 It included an EP of three songs.
 The single "Nowhere with You" has received the most mainstream radio airplay of any Plaskett release to date, and was featured in a Zellers television commercial.
 Make a Little Noise had three wins at the 2007 East Coast Music Awards: DVD of the year, single of the year ("Nowhere with You"), and songwriter of the year (Joel Plaskett, for "Nowhere with You").

 The band's next album was Ashtray Rock, released in April 2007.
+It was produced by Gordie Johnson and featured Ian McLagan on keyboards.
 A concept album about high school love and suffering Ashtray Rock was on the shortlist for the 2007 Polaris Music Prize, but lost to Patrick Watson's album Close to Paradise.
 The album's single "Fashionable People" was nominated for the 8th Annual Independent Music Awards for pop/rock song of the year.

 During the week of December 10, 2007, Plaskett and the Emergency played six consecutive shows at the Horseshoe Tavern in Toronto as part of the music venue's 60th-anniversary celebrations.
 Each night, a different album was performed in its entirety, starting with In Need of Medical Attention on Monday and finishing with Ashtray Rock on Friday night and Saturday night.

 Emergency was nominated for seven East Coast Music Awards in 2008, more than any other act.
 They won six of those awards, tied with the previous record.

 Another solo album came next: the album Three, which was released on March 24, 2009.
 It consists of three discs each consisting of nine songs for a total of 27 songs.
 The first single from the album was "Through and Through and Through."
 The triple album was nominated for the 2009 Polaris Music Prize short list.
 In the same week that the Polaris shortlist was announced, Paul McCartney announced that he had selected Plaskett and the band Wintersleep as the opening acts for his concert of July 11 at Halifax Common.
 Three won adult alternative album of the year at the 2010 Junos; Plaskett was also nominated for songwriter of the year.
+On the Three tour, Plaskett headlined Toronto's Massey Hall for the first time.